 Fastmail’s Search feature is powerful.
 You can search for specific words or phrases, as well as construct complex searches that include characteristics like the message size or date.
 You can also sort the results in various ways and save searches for later use.

 The Calendar, Contacts, and other components of Fastmail also have similar search capabilities.

 Filters and Rules

 Fastmail allows you to create rules that help automate the processing of messages.
 To do so, open the Main Menu, select Settings then Filters & Rules.

-Both these systems seem to work well in my tests for this review.
+Both of these systems seem to work well based on the tests I’ve done.